Great Bear Foundation

 The Chilkoot River Monitoring Project builds on previous research by Anthony Crupi, monitoring bear activity in relation to human presence.
 We aim to build a long-term database to inform management, and to offer a better understanding of dynamics among salmon, humans, and bears on multiple-use salmon streams.

 The project uses remote-sensor wildlife cameras to monitor four areas along the Chilkoot River Corridor, collecting data on brown bears’ foraging success and habitat use, and how these factors may be influenced by various human uses.
 At the same time, trained citizen scientists make in situ observations over the course of randomly selected three-hour time blocks each day, recording foraging bouts, and human activity.
 Data collected during in situ observational periods includes bout length, bout location, number of salmon caught, and bear identity.
 These data will be used to validate the ability of the video recorders to accurately capture foraging bouts, and data collected from video recordings will supplement the in-situ observations.

 Vehicle traffic on a road running alongside the lower Chilkoot River provides an additional variable.
 We will monitor vehicle traffic using a tubeless, infrared traffic counter from TRAFx Research, Ltd, who generously supports this project.
 See the traffic counter we’ll be using here: www.trafx.net.

-This project is supported by a generous grant from the Charlotte Martin Foundation, TRAFx Research, Ltd., and donations from members of the Great Bear Foundation.
+This project is supported by a generous grant from the Alaska Chilkoot Bear Foundation, the Charlotte Martin Foundation, TRAFx Research, Ltd., and donations from members of the Great Bear Foundation.
 Special thanks to Ian Gill for his work on this project.